jomurgel/project-acorn-ssr/README.md

 	<img src="https://img.shields.io/badge/version-1.1.5-green.svg" alt="Version 1.1.5" />
 </p>

-This is a simple-ish Vue.js SPA and PWA built around the WordPress REST API intended to be used in conjunction with the [Project Acorn Theme](https://github.com/jomurgel/project-acorn), but can also be used independantly as a SPA with some modification.
+This is a simple-ish [Vue.js](https://vuejs.org/) SPA and PWA built around the WordPress REST API utilizing [vue-router](https://router.vuejs.org/en/), [vuex](https://vuex.vuejs.org/en/intro.html), and [axios](https://github.com/axios/axios), intended to be used in conjunction with the [Project Acorn Theme](https://github.com/jomurgel/project-acorn), but can also be used independantly as a SPA with some modification.

+Some extra bells and whistles from [SVG Sprite](https://github.com/jkphl/svg-sprite) and [Nuxt.js](https://nuxtjs.org/).

 I intended to build a website framework for the "real world" which handles analytics, SEO considerations, speed optimizations, server-side rendering, and better 404 handling.